 Domestic electricity production showed an overall increasing trend up till 2008; even during the years of the regime change around 1990, whereas import suffered a more severe drop from 28% to 6-7%.
 In addition to the effects of the financial crisis, an interesting incident occurred in 2009 when domestic production fell back by more than 10% whereas consumption decreased only by 6%.
 There was a multiweek break in the natural gas supply through Ukraine, thus the electricity generation of our natural gas firing power plants had to be substituted by import electricity and by increased production of the oil-fired power plants.
 After 2010, until 2014, domestic electricity production decreased every year, and it has dropped quite substantially in 2013 by 13%.
-In the last seven years (2014-2021), however, domestic production grew again altogether by 23%.
+Between 2014 and 2021 domestic production grew again altogether by 23%.
+Then in 2022 production decreased slightly by 1%.
 The share of import is a highly variable figure: in the previous decade, it changed between 8% (2001) and 18% (2004).
-After 2010, however, it grew constantly and has reached a share of 31% in 2014 and remained close to 30% afterwards and decreased to 25-27% in the period 2019-2021.
+After 2010, however, it grew constantly and has reached a share of 31% in 2014 and remained close to 30% afterwards and decreased to 25-27% in the period 2019-2022.

-Figure 3.5 Domestic Electricity Production and Net Import (1980-2021)
+Figure 3.3.2 Domestic Electricity Production and Net Import (1980-2022)

 Naturally, as domestic emissions are related to domestic production, the yearly fluctuation of production is one of the decisive factors.
 Not less important is the way how electricity is produced, e.g., what energy source is used.
-In Hungary, this sector consumes the deterministic part of our solid fossil fuel production, and around 30% of the domestic primary energy consumption.
+In Hungary, this sector consumes the deterministic part of our solid fossil fuel production, and around one third of the domestic primary energy consumption.

-Figure 3.6a Energy consumption of power plants (above) and the share of different energy sources in power production (1955-2021)1
+Figure 3.3.3 Energy consumption of power plants (above) and the share of different energy sources in power production (1955-2022)

-Looking at the above figure, the most striking development is the diminishing share of coal combustion in power generation: in 1990 coal still had a share of 33% which then decreased to 21% in 2005, and eventually to 9% in 2021.
+Looking at the above figure, the most striking development is the diminishing share of coal combustion in power generation: in 1990 coal still had a share of 33% which then decreased to 21% in 2005, and eventually to 9% in 2022.
 During this process, new combined cycle gas-turbine units were installed (Újpest, Kelenföld, Százhalombatta, Gönyű, Ajka, Nyíregyháza Power Plants), and aged coal fired units (Inota, Bánhida, AES Borsodi) of low efficiencies were taken out of service or blocks have been converted to the combustion of biomass (Pécs, Kazincbarcika, Ajka Power Plants).
 An equally important recent development is that the use of all traditional fossil fuels has roughly halved compared to the mid-2000s.
 In contrast, increasing use of renewable sources could be observed by some public power plants.
-For example, there were significant changes in the installed capacity of Hungarian electricity system in 2019-2021 with increases of almost 560 MW + 560 MW + 405 MW, which are mainly due to the new solar power plants with an installed capacity of more than 50 kW added to the system.

-1 Source: MEKH-MAVIR: Data of the Hungarian Electricity System, http://www.mekh.hu/download/1/72/31000/MEKH_statisztikai_kiadvany_villamos_energia_A4_we b V%C3%89GLEGES.pdf
+&lt;sup>1 Source: MEKH-MAVIR: Data of the Hungarian Electricity System, https://mekh.hu/download/a/19/51000/VER\2022.pdf